Last Updated September 1, 2022 at 12:50 PM

 What states do and don’t consider taxable income can be confusing.
-For example, the 21 states mentioned don’t apply taxes on military retirement funds.
-However, they do have taxes on earned income, meaning any monetary increase you receive from an employer.
+For example, the 34 states mentioned don’t apply taxes on military retirement funds.
+However, they may have taxes on earned income, meaning any monetary increase you receive from an employer.

 Nine states, meanwhile, not only exempt military retirement pay, but earned income as well.
 Those include Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.

-Other states where certain exclusions apply in terms of what is and isn’t considered taxable income include South Carolina, Oregon, Oklahoma, North Carolina, Nebraska, Maryland, Kentucky, Indiana, Georgia and Idaho.
+Other states where certain exclusions apply in terms of what is and isn’t considered taxable income include South Carolina, Rhode Island, Oregon, Oklahoma, New Mexico, Montana, Kentucky, Delaware, Georgia and Idaho.

-That leaves just seven states – California, Montana, New Mexico, Rhode Island, Utah, Vermont and Virginia – that do fully tax military retirement pay.
+That leaves just three states – California, Vermont, and Virginia – that do fully tax military retirement pay.
 Of course, there is nothing necessarily wrong with this fact, but it’s helpful to know so you can decide for yourself whether moving to a different part of the country is worthwhile despite no tax break on your military retirement funds.